nunofachada/cf4ocl/docs/userguide.md

 ~~~~~~~~~~~~~~~

 The returned kernel wrapper object will be freed when the program
-is destroyed; as such, there is no need to free the former.
-Destroying
+is destroyed; as such, there is no need to free it.
+Destroying the program will
-the program will suffice:
+suffice:

 ~~~~~~~~~~~~~~~{.c}
 ccl_program_destroy(prg);